OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

-# Specification of the RCM-DX Format version 2.0
+# Specification of the RCM-DX Format

 ## License